-Supporters of conversion therapy frequently try to get their message into classrooms (see Conversion Therapy in Schools).
+Supporters of conversion therapy frequently try to get their message into classrooms.
 Thus, it’s important that educators know more about them and their cause.
 Wayne Besen of Truth Wins Out, a group that combats anti-LGBT extremism, points out that educators are among those most likely to deal intimately with teenagers like John who are going through conversion therapy.
 “As long as people are made to feel ashamed for who they are, these groups will exist,” Besen says.

 Conversion therapy goes by many names, including ex-gay therapy, reparative therapy and reorientation therapy.
 Whatever it’s called, the treatment is based on the belief that homosexuals are actually heterosexuals in denial.
 Most advocates of conversion therapy believe that gay men and lesbians have psychological issues, and that if those issues are addressed properly in therapy a straight life is possible. “‘Gay’ is a self-chosen identity,” says the website of Parents and Friends of Ex-Gays and Gays, or PFOX.